dad bottle feeding baby

 Milk collectors and hands free manual pumps like the Haaka and my personal favorite the Boon Trove have been a revolutionary invention for moms you want to breastfeed and bottle feed.
 You can use it on the opposite side during breastfeeding to collect small amounts.
 Many breastfeeding moms experience leaking on the opposite side while nursing.
 Why not collect that milk in a bottle rather than a nursing pad?

-haakaa Manual Breast Pump Breastfeeding Pump with Food Grade Silicone Cap 4oz/100ml
+haakaa Manual Breast Pump Breastfeeding Pump with Food Grade Silicone Cap (Grey) 4oz/100ml

 If using it on the second side before baby feeds to passively collect milk that is leaking, recommend just lightly squeezing the Haaka enough for it to suction to your breast.
 If you squeeze it too hard the suction may be too strong.
 You don’t want to collect too much milk and there not be enough left in your breast for the baby.